Qirat-Wajahat/medical_AIchatbot/QUICKSTART.md

 After successfully running the chatbot:
 1. Try different symptom combinations
-2. Explore the medical reference information
+2. Review the recommendation output (image/dosage/link)
 3. Review the code to understand how it works
 4. Consider contributing improvements